kweenkl-mcp

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus alternatives like 'search'.
-The description implies usage for known IDs but doesn't elaborate on conditions or exclusions.
+No guidance is given on when to use this tool versus alternatives.
+The description only states the function without context on prerequisites or scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.